Frequently asked questions about breathwork and its benefits

 You can do breathwork daily.
 In fact, the more you do it, the greater the benefits.
 Also, the more you practice breathwork, the deeper you go into your healing journey.
 Whether you’re healing on a physical, mental, emotional, energetic or spiritual level, breathwork is deeply therapeutic and can help you release trauma, pain and addictions that you might have been holding for years.

 It is not advised to do Breathwork if you have a history of cardiovascular disease, high blood pressure, glaucoma, retinal detachment, aneurysms, or recent surgery without speaking to your doctor.
-Additionally, Breathwork is not advised for people with seizure disorders.
+Additionally, Breathwork is not advised for people with seizure disorders or who have a diagnosis of bipolar or schizophrenia.
 Pregnant women are advised against doing the Two Part Circular Breathwork.

 Breathwork can support the digestive process by stimulating and increasing blood flow through the digestive tract, improving intestinal activity, and reducing the uncomfortable symptoms of bloating and gas.
 Breathwork also creates a positive feedback loop by lowering stress levels; this reduces cortisol, which lessens gut inflammation.
 Stress causes blood to travel from the gut to the larger muscles in the body, compromising blood flow to the digestive system; this impedes digestion, increases inflammation, and weakens immune system functioning.
 Additionally, stress can influence what nutrients the intestines absorb, leading to bloating; cripple the intestinal barrier, allowing gut bacteria to enter the body; and alter the rate at which food moves through the body, impacting elimination.
 Lastly, on an emotional level, because you’re reducing your overall stress and anxiety levels when you practice breathwork, you set yourself up to make better food choices, and thus, are less likely to overeat and/or eat the wrong foods that trigger digestion issues in the first place!